 You’re traveling to Helsinki in winter?
 Fantastic!
 I’ve compiled here my local’s tips about visiting Helsinki during the winter months.

-Helsinki is packed with wonderful, dare I say, heavenly, things to do in the winter!
-I’ll show you some of the newest and coolest things around the city.
+Helsinki is packed with wonderful, dare I say, heavenly, things to do in the winter.
+I’ll show you some of the coolest things around the city.

-This guide goes through a little bit of weather and packing info and then dives into the activities.
-The things to do range from peaceful to thrilling, so I hope this list caters your every need!
+First, this guide goes through a little bit of weather and packing info and then dives into the activities.
+The things to do range from peaceful to thrilling, so I hope this list caters to your every need.

 Näytä tämä julkaisu Instagramissa.